 Check out an RV rental for your trip from Outdoorsy.

 If you are looking for a hotel in Key West we recommend staying at Casa Marina.
 It is a beautiful resort on the east side of Key West (away from the craziness of downtown).
 Plus it is right by Smathers beach, has an amazing pool, and a beach right on the hotel property.

 We did get a chance to check out Casa Marina and it looks amazing.
-Or else check out Trip Advisor to find a hotel that will work for you and your family!
+Stay at the Truman Hotel in downtown Key West.
 Would love to check out some hotels ourselves the next time we go.
 If we do we will update the post.